-- c) Segregation of reporting lines within the Administrator, where appropriate, to clearly define responsibilities and prevent unnecessary or undisclosed conflicts of interest or the perception of such conflicts; - d) Adequate supervision and sign-off by authorized or qualified employees prior to releasing Benchmark determinations; - e) The confidentiality of data, information and other inputs submitted to, received by or produced by the Administrator, subject to the disclosure obligations of the Administrator; - f) Effective procedures to control the exchange of information between staff engaged in activities involving a risk of conflicts of interest or between staff and third parties, where that information may reasonably affect any Benchmark determinations; and - g) Adequate remuneration policies that ensure all staff who participate in the Benchmark determination are not directly or indirectly rewarded or incentivized by the levels of the
+- c) Segregation of reporting lines within the Administrator, where appropriate, to clearly define responsibilities and prevent unnecessary or undisclosed conflicts of interest or the perception of such conflicts; - d) Adequate supervision and sign-off by authorized or qualified employees prior to releasing Benchmark determinations; - e) The confidentiality of data, information and other inputs submitted to, received by or produced by the Administrator, subject to the disclosure obligations of the Administrator; - f) Effective procedures to control the exchange of information between staff engaged in activities involving a risk of conflicts of interest or between staff and third parties, where that information may reasonably affect any Benchmark determinations; and - g) Adequate remuneration policies that ensure all staff who participate in the Benchmark determination are not directly or indirectly rewarded or incentivized by the levels of the Benchmark.

-- The majority of the members of the TORF Oversight Committee are not executives or employees of QUICK. - The TORF Oversight Committee confirms the validity of any review of the definition and calculation method of TORF. - ✓ For the Applicable Period, QBS started the verification of the review of the definition and calculation method of TORF from October 2021 with the evaluation period until the end of 2021, and the results are planned to be announced by the end of February 2022. - Documents that are considered important from the perspective of managing conflicts of interest and transparency of benchmarks (including related regulations and documents such as audit results) are made public. - ✓ The relevant rules and regulations of TORF and the status of miscalculations TORF Official Rate on a quarterly basis, etc. are published on its website. - With regard to matters related to conflicts of interest, QBS strictly handles information and thoroughly manage information on a case-by-case basis.
+- employees of QUICK. - The TORF Oversight Committee confirms the validity of any review of the definition and calculation method of TORF. - Documents that are considered important from the perspective of managing conflicts of interest and transparency of benchmarks (including related regulations and documents such as audit results) are made public. - The relevant rules and regulations of TORF and the status of miscalculations TORF official rate on a quarterly basis, etc. are published on its website. - For matters related to conflicts of interest, QBS strictly handles information and thoroughly manages information on a case-by-case basis.